Edit: Sep 2019

 The service can store your data online, and/or connect to your data in the cloud via Azure (or similar), and/or it can connect to your in house data via a Power BI Gateway.

 This is the free Power BI authoring tool that allows you to quickly and easily analyse your data and find insights directly on your PC.
-The general process is to connect to your data, reshape the data if needed, load the data into the tool, then build striking visualisations that help you analyse your business.
+The general process is to connect to your data, reshape the data if needed, load the data into the data model, enhance the data model to bring out data insights and then build striking visualisations that help you analyse your business.
 You then can save the workbook (just like you do in Excel), distribute the file for free to other people (eg email, place on a network drive) or better still – publish the file directly to the Power BI Service with just a couple of clicks.
 Once the analysis is loaded to the Power BI Service, it is easy to share with others.

 You should author your Power BI reports in Desktop over Service, as you can backup your Desktop files but you can’t backup your Service reports.